julisam101/oim3690/logs/Week4.md

 ## AI Usage (if any)

 ## Questions Going Forward
+- How do we set up another repository?
+I briefly remember but I don't want to mess up the other repositories.
+A quick re-demo would be helpful.
+Thank you!

 ## App/Website Idea
 - how well my friends/family know me, moving random facts to either true or false section